 In addition to the area requirements, Yale’s distributional requirements stipulate course credits in each of three skills: writing, quantitative reasoning, and foreign language.
 A brief description of each of these categories follows.

-The ability to write well is one of the hallmarks of a liberal education and is indispensable to advanced research in most disciplines.
+The ability to write well is one of the hallmarks of a liberal arts education and is indispensable to advanced research in most disciplines.
 As students strengthen their writing skills, they develop intellectual practices that distinguish active from passive learners.

 The English department in particular offers many courses that focus on writing clearly and cogently, and courses in other departments stress writing skills within the context of their disciplines.
 Over 450 courses, spanning approximately 50 different academic programs, give special attention to writing.
 Such courses, designated WR, do not necessarily require more writing than other courses; rather, they provide more help with writing assignments.
 Some characteristics of WR courses include writing to discover ideas, learning from model essays, detailed feedback, and reviewing writing in small groups.
 Note that credit toward the writing requirement cannot be earned in courses in creative writing (specifically poetry, fiction, and playwriting), nor in courses conducted in a language other than English.

 The mental rigor resulting from quantitative study has been celebrated since ancient times, and applications of quantitative methods have proven critical to many different disciplines.
 Mathematics and statistics are basic tools for the natural and the social sciences, and they have become useful in many humanities fields as well.
 Information technology and the rigorous dissection of logical arguments in any discipline depend on algorithms and formal logical constructs.
 An educated person must be able to use quantitative information to make, understand, and evaluate arguments.